 International Baccalaureate Diploma Program

-- Opportunity to earn a universally recognized credential
+- Are able to earn a universally recognized credential

-- Challenging and exciting classes focused on writing, thinking, communicating, and experimenting
+- Participate in challenging and exciting classes focused on writing, thinking, communicating, and experimenting

-- A commitment to community and human welfare
+- Develop a commitment to community and human welfare

-- Possibility of entering college with advanced standing
+- Can earn college credit and enter college with advanced standing

 The International Baccalaureate Diploma Program within the Albert Einstein High School community aims to develop the individual talents of young people and teach them to relate their classroom experience to the outside world.
 Through comprehensive and balanced curricula coupled with challenging assessments, the IB Program is committed to ensure that all students master the skills and knowledge that empower them to become critical and compassionate thinkers, lifelong learners and informed participants in local and world affairs.